ioet/ioet-feature-flag/README.md

 ```
 The flags are going to be taken from either the `production` or `staging` section depending on the `ENVIRONMENT` env variable.

 It is also possible to specify a different file location, or use other formats or providers, such as JSON or AWS AppConfig.
-This is documented under the "Providers" section.
+This is documented in the [Providers](#providers) section.

 ## Backend Usage